Hypfer/Valetudo/docs/_pages/installation/dreame.md

 With that done, secure boot should be defeated.
 But rooting isn't done and the timer is still ticking.
-Continue by flashing the boot and roofs partitions.
+Continue by flashing the boot and rootfs partitions.

 ```
 fastboot flash boot1 boot.img